Skip to main content

 The deduction amount will be:

-• 30% of the first million base of the deduction and 25% of the excess of said amount.
+• 30% of the first million of the deduction base and 25% of the excess over said amount.

-The deduction will be applied whenever the expenses incurred in Spanish territory are at least 1 million euros.
+The deduction will be applied provided that the expenses incurred in Spanish territory are at least 1 million euros.
 However, in the case of animation productions, such expenses will be at least 200,000 euros.

 The amount of this deduction may not exceed 10 million euros for each production carried out.

-The amount of this deduction, together with the rest of the aid received by the contributing company, may not exceed 50% of the production cost.
+The amount of this deduction, together with the rest of the aid received by the contributing company, may not exceed 50% of the cost of production.

 • 30% of the deduction base, when the producer is responsible for the execution of visual effects services and the expenses incurred in Spanish territory are less than 1 million euros.